alphagov/govuk-developer-docs/source/manual/alerts/content-data-api-app-healthcheck-not-ok.html.md

 To fix this problem [re-run the master process again][1]

+**Note** This will first delete any metrics that had been successfully retrieved before re-running the task to regather all metrics.

 ## ETL :: no pviews for yesterday

 This means the [the ETL master process][1] that runs daily has failed to collect `pageview` metrics from Google Analytics.
 The issue may originate from the [ETL processor responsible for collecting core metrics][9].